 250g / 1¾ cups plain (all purpose) flour

 1. Grease and line a 2lb loaf tin with non-stick baking paper (or use a non-stick loaf liner).
 Preheat the oven to 190c (170C fan) / 375F.

-2. In a mixing bowl, whisk together the sugar, syrup, oil, milk, vinegar and lemon juice until fully combined.
+2. In a mixing bowl, whisk together the sugar, syrup, oil, milk, vinegar and lemon juice using a balloon whisk until fully combined.
 Stir in the lemon zest.

-3. Sift one third of the dry ingredients (flour, baking powder, salt) into the bowl and whisk to combine.
+3. Sift one third of the dry ingredients (flour, baking powder, salt) into the bowl and whisk by hand to combine.
 Repeat with the remaining two thirds, whisking each time.

 4. Tip the mixture into the prepared tin.
 Place on the middle shelf in the oven and bake for 50 minutes, or until a skewer inserted into the middle comes out clean.

 5. Meanwhile, place 2 TBSP juice from a freshly squeezed lemon in a small bowl with the Demerara sugar.
 Stir to combine.

 6. When the cake is baked, remove from oven and pierce all over with a toothpick or skewer.
 Spoon the lemon drizzle evenly over the top of the cake.
 Allow to cool in the tin for at least an hour (it will firm up as it cools) then transfer to a wire wrack.